burlachenkok/exploring-python3/python3-note.md

 It provides you some means to distinguish behavior when the script is used for execution logic, rather than be a facade interface to some functionality.

-To import the module the following instructions should be (typically) used:
+To import the module, the following instructions should be (typically) used:
 ```python
  import my_module
 ```